 La Crosse County’s picturesque bluffs, riverlands, and quiet country highways make for some of the best road and mountain biking in the world.
 Over 100 miles of highly maintained bike paths and trails cover the region, and the City of La Crosse has achieved the Silver-Level designation as a Bicycle Friendly Community, with miles of designated bike lanes, bikeways well-marked by sharrows (shared-lane markings), and more bicycle friendly businesses per capita than any other city in Wisconsin.
-City road maps showing designated bike routes can viewed at the City of La Crosse website, and the Wisconsin Bike Federation sells maps detailing the rideability of Wisconsin’s state and county highways.
-Be sure to check out our Bicycling in the Driftless Region page, with maps and information on 11 self-supported road rides right here in the La Crosse area.
-Hixon Forest Map
+The Wisconsin Bike Federation sells maps detailing the rideability of Wisconsin’s state and county highways.
+Be sure to check out the City of La Crosse’s Trail maps and park locations, and ORA Trails’ website for trail condition maps, reports, upcoming projects and volunteer opportunities.

-Outdoor Recreation Alliance (ORA). is a growing non-profit 501(c)(3) organization established to create, enhance, and protect majestic trails within the Driftless region.
-Trails are located just outside of the City of La Crosse, on County Hwy FA.
-There is a trailhead and parking lot right next to the National Weather Service Station.
-Look for the big golf ball (weather ball) in the sky!
-ORA is dedicated to providing trails for all user types and skill levels.
-From the parents that want to go out and explore nature with their children, to the hardcore mountain biker, and even the first time cyclist.
-All of the trails built by ORA and its many volunteers are open for all types of human powered shared use – including hiking, biking, birding, trail running, skiing, snowshoeing, and more.
+From the parents that want to go out and explore nature with their children, to the skilled mountain biker, to even the first time cyclist, providing a resource that’s truly free and accessible to the community is of high importance to our organization and remains part of both the mission and vision for impact for ORA Trails.
+Trails built or maintained by ORA Trails and its many volunteers offer access to all types of human powered shared use – including hiking, biking, strolling, birding, trail running, skiing, snowshoeing, and more.
 So grab the kids, or call a friend and come out and explore the ever expanding trails on the bluffs overlooking the beautiful coulee region!

 Wisconsin State Trails